8 Family Cruise Ideas for Kids of Every Age

 • Royal Caribbean is launching the Quantum of the Seas from the New Jersey side of New York harbor in November.
 It skips the summer travel season, but is worth keeping in mind for the holidays and next year’s winter break.

-For Younger Kids:
+Cruise Ideas For Little Kids:

 • The program that had me the most excited was a Carnival’s new partnership with Dr. Seuss.
 Themed story times and arts & craft activities and parades target kids aged 2 to 5.
 They sometimes happen in a space where parents can join in if they don’t want to shuffle their little ones off to the kids club alone.
 Carnival says kids as old as 10 are enthused about the character breakfasts that feature (of course) green eggs and ham.

-For Babies and Toddlers:
+Cruise Ideas For Babies and Toddlers:

 • Costa Cruise Lines is Carnival’s European arm and is an interesting option for parents who want the convenience and amenities of a large cruise ship but a slightly different experience.
 While the company has one Caribbean cruise out of Miami, its itineraries span the globe and its customers largely come from across Europe.